rafed/devra/content/posts/LINUX/ssh tips to remember/index.md

 Enter same passphrase again: # Keep empty
 ```

 This will create a public and a private pair key in your mentioned path.
-Copy the contents of the file ending in **.pub** to **.ssh/authorized_keys**.
+Copy the contents of the file ending in **.pub** to **.ssh/authorized_keys** of the remote server.

 Alternatively, you could run the following to automatically do that.